Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The chief of Israeli military intelligence, Maj.
 Gen. Hertzi Halevi disclosed in June 2017 that Iran was providing Hezbollah with $75 million per year, Hamas $50 million, and approximately $70 million to Islamic Jihad (Yonah Jeremy Bob, “Massive Iranian Funding For Anti-Israel Terror Groups Revealed,” Jerusalem Post, June 23, 2017).
 In July 2017, reports disclosed that Hezbollah is building a military industry in Lebanon with the help of Iran.
 One factory being constructed in northern Lebanon is designed to manufacture Fateh 110 medium-range missiles, which can reach most of Israel and carries a 500-kilogram warhead.
 A second factory is being built on Lebanon’s southern coast (Yaakov Lappin, “Iran’s Lebanese Missile Factories in ‘New and Very Dangerous Phase,’” The Investigative Project on Terrorism, July 18, 2017).

-In July 2019, Israeli security and police forces uncovered a network to recruit people from Israel, Judea and Samaria, and the Gaza Strip for Iranian intelligence.
+In July 2019, Israeli security and police forces uncovered a network to recruit people from Israel, Judea, Samaria, and the Gaza Strip for Iranian intelligence.
 The network was based in Syria under Iranian guidance and was led by a Syrian operative nicknamed “Abu Jihad.”
 Those who had been recruited were asked to collect information on military bases, sensitive security installations, VIPs, police stations, hospitals, and other potential targets (Israel Ministry of Foreign Affairs, July 24, 2019).

 In October 2021, an Iranian plan to kill Israeli businesspeople in Cyprus was foiled.
 Cyprus charged six people in the plot.
 A month later, a Pakistani was sent to murder an Israeli in Georgia on orders from Iran.
-The following summer Turkish security and the Mossad prevented Iranian-instigated attacks on Israelis in Istanbul.
+The following summer, Turkish security and the Mossad prevented Iranian-instigated attacks on Israelis in Istanbul.

 In March 2023, Greek police arrested two Pakistanis planning an Iranian-instigated attack at a kosher restaurant or Chabad House in Athens